powernsx/powernsx.github.io/windowsinstall.md

 | PowerCLI   | 6.0R3                                                           | Latest in Gallery                                                                    |
 | PowerNSX   |  | [master](https://github.com/vmware/powernsx/archive/master.zip)           |

-Install the listed pre-requisites, then download the chosen PowerNSX zip file and extract PowerNSX.psm1 and PowerNSX.psd1 to your PowerShell Modules directory.
+Install the listed pre-requisites, then download the chosen PowerNSX zip file and extract PowerNSX.psm1 and PowerNSX.psd1 _from the module/platform/desktop folder_ to your PowerShell Modules directory.
 Recommended locations are:

 | Purpose  | Path |
 |----------|------|